Last updated January 5, 2024

 Three meals are served daily in a cafeteria setting.
 The self-serve buffet has two lines: One incorporating poultry and fish at some meals, one vegetarian.
 There is also a salad bar, a sandwich bar serving tuna, egg and other salads, cheese and bread, and a “Buddha Bar,” offering vegan foods.

-Coffee is only served at breakfast, which is always silent, and you can forget about an evening glass of wine—no alcohol is to be found (though I imagine you can drink it in your room, if you like).
+Coffee is only served at breakfast, which is always silent.
+You can forget about an evening glass of wine—no alcohol is to be found.
+Though I imagine you can drink it in your room, if you like.